javierelpianista/h2p-ricpad/README.md

 # Computation of potential energy curves

-The Python script `sweep.py` that allows to use the `h2p-ricpad` program to compute the potential energy curve for several states.
+The Python3 script `sweep.py` that allows to use the `h2p-ricpad` program to compute the potential energy curve for several states.
+In order to use it, the user should open it and modify it according to their setup and preferences.
+It requires the libraries `numpy` and `mpmath`.

+It can be used by writing
+    python sweep.py <filename>

+Where filename is a `.csv` file with a list of sets of `l, m, I` numbers.
+File `examples/sweep_example.csv` is provided as an example input file.